Enescigdem/HeadPoseEstimator/README.md

 # HeadPoseEstimator
-Pitch,yaw and roll value of head regression in Pytorch
+Pitch,yaw and roll values of head regression with Pytorch framework